thomas-maye/OriAndNori/Stage 2/README.md

 ### **Week 11-12 (Mars 10 to 20):** 🎤

-*Prepare the Final Presentation and closure.*
+*Stage 5 -Prepare the Final Presentation and closure.*